 Army rebounds to upend Texas-San Antonio, 31-13

+Army moved on quickly from an emotional loss, even if the sting of failing to pull off a monumental upset still lingers.

-Army bounced back from an emotional loss to roll past Texas-San Antonio 31-13 Saturday at the Alamodome.
+The Black Knights set several milestones on offense in rolling past the Texas-San Antonio Roadrunners 31-13 Saturday at the Alamodome.

-Senior defensive back Elijah Riley said the Black Knights moved on from the loss quickly, but not everyone was able to forget so easily.
+Senior defensive back Elijah Riley said the Black Knights moved on from that loss, but not everyone was able to forget so easily.

 Monken admitted he was worried about a letdown, but he shouldn't have.